Electric Telegraph Company: Government reserved powers

-In the Act of Parliament establishing the company, the government reserved the right to take over the resources of the ETC in times of national emergency.
-This it did in 1848 in response to Chartist agitation.
+In the act of Parliament establishing the company, the Electric Telegraph Company's Act 1846, the government reserved the right to take over the resources of the ETC in times of national emergency.
+It did this in 1848 in response to Chartist agitation.
 Chartism was a working-class movement for democratic reform.
 One of the main aims was to achieve the vote for all men over twenty-one.
 In April 1848, the Chartists organised a large demonstration at Kennington Common and presented a petition signed by millions.
 The government, fearing an insurrection, used its control of the ETC telegraph to disrupt Chartist communication.

 Competitors

 The first competitor to emerge was the British Electric Telegraph Company (BETC), formed in 1849 by Henry Highton and his brother Edward.
 The ETC had a policy of suppressing competitors by buying up rival patents.
 This it had done to Highton when he patented a gold-leaf telegraph instrument.
 However, Highton now proposed a telegraph with a different system.
-Even worse for the ETC, in 1850 Parliament passed an Act giving it the right to force the railways to allow the BETC to construct a telegraph for government use between Liverpool and London.
+Even worse for the ETC, Parliament passed the British Electric Telegraph Company's Act 1850 (13 & 14 Vict. c. lxxxvi) giving it the right to force the railways to allow the BETC to construct a telegraph for government use between Liverpool and London.
 The ETC tried to oppose the government Bill but without success.

 A more serious rival came in 1851 with the formation of the English and Irish Magnetic Telegraph Company (later renamed the British and Irish Magnetic Telegraph Company and usually just called the Magnetic).
 The Magnetic also used a non-infringing system, generating the telegraph pulses electromagnetically by the operator's own motion of working the equipment handles.
 The Magnetic got around the ETC's dominance of rail wayleaves by using buried cables along highways, a problem that had hindered the BETC and eventually led to its takeover by the Magnetic.
 Further, it had an exclusive agreement with the Submarine Telegraph Company who had laid the first cable to France and was busily laying more cables to other continental countries.
 The Magnetic also beat the ETC in getting the first cable to Ireland in 1853.
 For a while then, the Magnetic had shut the ETC out of international business.
 The ETC was keen to correct this situation and started laying its own submarine cables.

 Other companies came on to the market, but ETC remained by far the largest of them with the Magnetic second.
 The ETC and the Magnetic so dominated the market that they were virtually a duopoly until nationalisation.